cheld/ospo/README.md

 Our project backlog is public and can be found under the projects page.
 If you want to contribute you can pick an existing issue or create a new one to discuss the intended changes.

-The website can be previewed easily using Github Codespaces and running the command `bundle exec jekyll serve` in the Codespace terminal.
+The website can be modified and previewed easily using Github Codespaces.
+Paste the command `bundle exec jekyll serve` in the Codespace terminal to serve the site.
 More details can be found in the [developer guide](DEVELOPMENT.md) and [contribution guide](CONTRIBUTION.md).

 ## License